Sethupathi (film)

 Sethupathi is a 2016 Indian Tamil-language action drama film written and directed by S. U. Arun Kumar and produced by Vansan Movies.
-The film stars Vijay Sethupathi and Ramya Nambeesan.
-It revolves around a police officer whose reputation suffers when a young suspect is severely injured in his custody and threats from his enemies increase.
+The film stars Vijay Sethupathi and Remya Nambessan.
+It revolves around a police officer whose reputation suffers when a suspect is severely injured in his custody and threats from his enemies increase.

 The film was released worldwide on 19 February 2016 and became a box office hit.
 It was remade in Telugu as Jayadev (2017).

 Plot

 SI Subburaj, who is on night rounds in his C3 Station limits, is lured into a trap and burnt to death by a group of henchmen.
 Despite being burnt inside his station limits, he stumbles across a small bridge and dies inside C4 Station's limit.
 This causes tension to the planner of the attack.
 Sethupathi is the Crime Section's Inspector of C4 Station in Madurai who is awaiting his already-confirmed promotion to ACP.
 Subburaj's case is given to Sethupathi, who finds out that an influential politician, Vaathiyar of Melur, is behind the murder.

 SI Kanagavel is married to Vaathiyar's daughter, but the marriage is an unhappy one.
 Due to consistent conflict, Vaathiyar tries to make peace between the couple.
 One day, Vathiyar's daughter comes to his home after being assaulted by Kanagavel.
 Therefore, Vaathiyar decides to kill Kanagavel.
 One the eve of the incident, Kanagavel faces an accident and is off-duty due to minor injury.
 Subburaj, who is attached as Crime SI in the same police station, is filling in for him.

 Sethupathi arrests Vaathiyar during a temple festival and forces him to travel to Chennai to apply for bail, earning his enmity.
 Later, Sethupathi interrogates two adolescent schoolboys who had sold a stolen chain which was lost in a chain-snatching attempt.
 When they do not speak up, Sethupathi threatens to shoot them on the count of five, albeit using a locked gun.
 At the fifth count, he accidentally shoots one of the boys in the neck when the other tries to flee, leaving him critically injured.
 Sethupathi is charged with attempt-to-murder and is suspended.

 However, he had no intention of shooting either of the boys and realises someone had unlocked his gun, which he had thought was locked.
 He soon finds out that Kanagavel is responsible for unlocking his gun.
-Kanagavel covertly bribes constable Muruganandham in C4 Station to unlock the gun and replace the bullets with dummy ones, so that Sethupathi will be defenseless when attacked by Vaathiyar's men.
+Kanagavel covertly bribes constable Muruganandham in C4 Station to unlock the gun and replace the bullets with dummy ones, so that Sethupathi will be defenceless when attacked by Vaathiyar's men.